How to Sabotage Your Art Shows

 * Act like you can't wait to end a conversation with someone, and then as soon as it's over, start a conversation with someone else and act much more interested in them.

 * End a conversation abruptly for no apparent reason, walk away, and start a whole new conversation with someone else.

 * Walk up to anyone who has a profile in the art community like critics, collectors, influencers, or curators, introduce yourself and immediately start talking about yourself and your art... whether they're interested or not.
 Better yet, tell them you'd like to explain your art and don't wait for an answer; just start explaining, piece by piece by piece.
 The longer you talk and the fewer opportunities you give them to respond, the better.

 * Talk about all of your past or recent art world accomplishments with no prompting whatsoever.

 * Drop lots of names whether you have any personal involvement or connection to them or not.

-* If you're showing at a gallery and someone asks whether you have any flexibility in your prices, suggest that if they buy directly from you and not through the gallery, you'll sell it to them cheaper.
+* If you're showing at a gallery and someone asks whether you have any flexibility in your prices, suggest that if they buy directly from you and not through the gallery, you'll sell it cheaper.

-* If you see someone you don't like or who you don't like talking too, even though they may have some standing in the community (like a collector, critic or blogger), rather than bite the bullet and be nice to them for maybe 30 seconds or a minute, evacuate the premises the instant you see them coming... and make sure they see you doing it.
+* If you see someone you don't like or who you don't like talking too, even though they may have some standing in the community (like a collector, critic or curator), rather than bite the bullet and be nice to them for maybe 30 seconds or a minute, evacuate the premises the instant you see them coming... and make sure they see you doing it.

 * Ignore someone based on how they look, what they're wearing, or their age.